bestia-dev/sey_currency_converter_pwa/README.md

 My code must use only this module for any database need.
 For every `ObjectStore` I created its own module to make things more easy to separate and encapsulate.

-Update 2022: I now try to use `mermaid` instead of plantuml, because it is integrated in the Github markdown.

 <!-- markdownlint-disable MD033 -->
 <details>
   <summary>plantuml diagram</summary>